 I bet that you’re already nodding your head.

-You’ve been facing a bunch of these situations and most of the time the conclusion you came at was that the person in front of you just doesn’t have enough empathy.
-He doesn’t understand you, your work, your creative process, how could he resonate with your beliefs?
+You’ve been facing many of these situations, and most of the time, the conclusion you came at was that the person in front of you just doesn’t have enough empathy.
+He doesn’t understand you, your work, your creative process; how could he resonate with your beliefs?

-Bear with me because you will learn quite a few valuable lessons that I experience on my own during the last eight years.
+Bear with me because you will learn quite a few valuable lessons that I experience on my own during the last ten years.

 The beauty lies in these specific differences.
 The person who’s trying to offer another perspective can help you became a better creative freelancer, entrepreneur, solopreneur, small business — you name it.
-The lens he sees the world through aren’t accessible for you as yours are not available for him too.
+The lens he sees the world through isn’t accessible for you as yours is not available for him.

-Your personality traits make you focus on other things.
+Your personality traits oblige you to focus on other things.
 Take advantage of that because you have the immense chance to improve and get better.

 Next, I give you a list of concrete ideas about how to explore the right digital tools to maximise your chance of creating a community.
 Ready to take the leap?

-How to build a loyal community online with the right digital tools?
+How to build an online community with the right digital tools?

 Let’s start with the online, since it seems we heavily rely on the Internet in promoting our creative work, keeping in touch with other professionals from our field, and constantly reinforcing our vision.